Study hints that lack of COVID-19 testing shouldn’t deter Washington schools from bringing kids back in-person

 The finding also highlights the effectiveness of measures such as mandating masks and social distancing in classrooms, which are required in Washington schools that reopen.

-And it comes on the same day that state Department of Health officials said they intend to set aside 1 million COVID-19 tests for schools.
+And it comes on the same day that DOH officials said they intend to set aside 1 million COVID-19 tests for schools.
 The federal government is shipping testing kits to Washington weekly, officials say, with 2.3 million total kits expected by December.

 The new IDM report will guide DOH’s decision-making as it distributes these tests to school sites, Fehrenbach said in a call with reporters on Thursday.
 Fehrenbach didn’t elaborate on whether the state would prioritize regions with high incidence, but did say that at least one such county, Okanogan, was already using tests at some schools.
 More counties are expected to roll out testing soon, she added.